Original Kit:

 Although I say I used AMT's Pete 359, there's really not a whole lot of it left after all is said and done.
 But it was a starting point, nonetheless.

 The needle nose conversion was a resin kit from American Industrial Truck Models that included two bumper options, the hood/grille/side panels, separate fenders, and separate headlights.
 Only some basic cleanup was needed to fit the AMT cab, and while it would have been possible to turn this into a functioning multi-piece folding hood, that was a bit more than I wanted to do here.
 I settled instead for cutting the top panels off so that they could be removed to see the engine.
 I also cut out the grille and made my own open slats following James Stephens' instructions in the September/October '84 issue of FineScale Modeler.
 The individual slats turned out a bit wide, but the extra texture and open look were worth the trade-off.
-The only part of the kit I didn't use was the headlights, which were solid cast.
-I replaced these with a set of headlights from Revell's '29 Ford roadster, mounted on scratch built arms.
+I didn't use the resin headlights because they were solid cast, and replaced them with a set of headlights from Revell's '29 Ford roadster mounted on scratch built arms.
 The last change needed to better match the movie truck was to the cab itself, where I filled in the lower window on the right door with a styrene plug and some Tamiya putty.

 I needed to make substantial changes to the chassis as well.
 Again following the notes in Stephens' article, the frame was extended ¾" (19mm).
 But instead of adding a spacer, I instead cut off the Peterbilt rails just ahead of the rear suspension and replaced them with the rear sections of rails from AMT's International Transtar 4300 Eagle.
 Not only did this limit the number of joints (and, by extension, potential weak points), the International had the correct walking beam rear suspension to match the movie truck.
 The two weren't an exact size match to each other, but a little strip styrene and some filler putty got everything smoothed out.
 The front steering and suspension were built box stock, while the rear suspension was a combination of parts from both kits plus some scratch building.
 One of the unique details of the truck was that it only had a single drive axle - the rear was a tag axle, easiest to see after the truck goes over the cliff at the end of the movie.
 I liked this detail and doubted I'd get many more opportunities to recreate it, so I scratch built one using styrene tube and some scrap bits.